THE CASTLE AND ITS HISTORY

 History

-Santa Catalina Castle stands in one of the most spectacular places in the province of Jaen, Santa Catalina Hill, from which you can see almost the entire territory of the province: towards the nort and west the countryside and Sierra Morena, a fertile territory crossed by the valley of the Guadalquivir river, a place full of olive groves; to the south lies Sierra Sur of Jaen and the two peri-urban parks, Santa Catalina and Monte la Sierra; and towards the east Sierra Magina, a territory linked for centuries to the border of the Kingdom of Granada.
+Santa Catalina Castle’s strategic advantage is clear.
+It was built on Santa Catalina Hill, you can see almost the whole territory of the province from up ther: towards the north and west the countryside and Sierra Morena, a fertile territory along the valley of the Guadalquivir river, a place full of olive groves; to the south is Sierra Sur of Jaén and the two peri-urban parks, Santa Catalina and Monte la Sierra; and towards the east is Sierra Magina Natural park, a territory linked for centuries to the border of Granada’s Kingdom.

 First constructions and the Muslim period

-The first settlers of Santa Catalina hill were the Iberians (back in the 4th century b.c.) who built an oppidum (walled town) of which archaelogical remains are still preserved at the foot of the castle.
-Romans and later Arabs, they reused part of these ancient structures to build their fortifications.
+The first settlers of Santa Catalina hill were the Iberian people (back in the 4th century b.c.) who built an oppidum (walled town) of which archaelogical remains are still preserved at the foot of the castle, on the northern hillside.
+Romans and later Arabs superseded these ancient structures to build their fortresses.

-The first fortification proper to be built on the hill after the Iberian period would be carried out by the Muslim during 8th and 9th centuries, a period in which a citadel was built in the middle of the hillside.
-This citadel with administrative and defensive functions was replaced with the construction of a large defensive fortress on top of the hill from Xth onwards.
+The first fortress to be built on the hill after the Iberian period was carried out by Muslims during 8th and 9th centuries, a period in which a citadel was built on the middle of the hillside.
+This citadel with administrative and defensive functions was superseded on top of the hill by a great fortress from Xth century onwards.

 Christian era